Types of Buffer Solutions and Definition

 H ion + NH4OH ⟶ NH4 ion + H2O

-Where as the OH ions of the base added are removed by reaction with the ammonium ions of the buffer solution.
+Where the OH ions of the base added are removed by reaction with the ammonium ions of the buffer solution.

 NH ion + OH ion ⟶ NH4OH

-Determine pH of Buffer Solution
+Determine if the Buffer Solution pH

 (2) The ratio of the concentration of the weak acid and its conjugate base.
 The equation for the ionization of a weak acid is: